Graham Dean

 I

-Prints I Links I Purchase
+Prints I Links I Services I Guestbook

 Australia

 I recently had the opportunity to visit Australia on business and was able to take a day or two out to enjoy the culture, the food, the wine and the scenery.
 I took my camera and was able to get some reasonable shots of Sydney, Melbourne and the coast along the Great Ocean Road.
 A visit to the Blue Mountains north of Sydney proved difficult from a picture taking perspective as the weather was bad and a complete "white out" greeted me at the key observation points.
 Nonetheless in the short time available I managed to get a few decent images.
-See here.

 Walking on Water